 In this section, Probability of being assigned, take note of the table explaining the mathematical probabilities of assignment.

-The Probability Calculator may help you select a strike price by analyzing the likelihood of the underlying stock trading at or between price targets by a specified date based on historical volatility.
+The Probability Calculator may help you select a strike price by analyzing the likelihood of the underlying stock trading at or between price targets on a specified date based on historical volatility.

 In this lesson you will learn how to sell covered calls using the option trading ticket on Fidelity.com.
 The option trading ticket will help you find, evaluate, and place single or multi-leg option orders.